We’ve had the odd query from other New Zealanders asking, “how much gold does the Reserve Bank of New Zealand (RBNZ) actually have?”.

 0.0%

 Note: Wikipedia doesn’t appear to have a top 100 list anymore.
-It’s now just a top 20.
+It’s now just a top 50.
 However Trading Economics now does.
-The holdings of each country has not changed too dramatically since 2009.
 You can see that list here.
-We can however confirm as of 2019, New Zealand still has zero gold reserves.
+The holdings of most countries have not changed too dramatically since 2009.
+Although some, such as Russia and China have increased significantly.
+We can however confirm as of 2024, New Zealand still has zero gold reserves.

-It’s a bit of a worry when the Central African Republic of Chad, which the U.N. reports as the 5th poorest nation on the planet, recently had more gold reserves than New Zealand does!
+It’s a bit of a worry when Haiti, which the world bank reports as the poorest country in the Latin American and Caribbean region and among the poorest countries in the world, recently had more gold reserves than New Zealand does!

-Chad may come in at number 101 on the list and only have 0.3 tonnes but that’s 0.3 tonnes more than us!
-(Or about $15 Million NZD in Gold reserves more than New Zealand)
+Fiji may come in at number 107 on the list and only have 0.03 tonnes but that’s 0.03 tonnes more than us!
+(Or about $2.85 Million NZD in Gold reserves more than New Zealand).

 Just like we believe the average person should have at least a small percentage of their liquid net worth held in gold, we too think the RBNZ would be wise to convert some of its foreign currency reserves into real money.
 Thereby ensuring a store of value in a time when currencies the world over are being depreciated at ever greater speed.